drorvinkler/yasoo/README.md

 # `yasoo`: Serialize the Data You Have
-A python serializer of attrs and dataclass objects that doesn't rely on type hints.
+A python serializer of `attrs` and `dataclass` objects that doesn't rely on type hints.

 ## Why yasoo
-The only serialization library to json where this works:
+`yasoo` adds type data to the serialized data, so deserialization doesn't need to rely on type hints.

+Moreover, if you have a field that can contain multiple types of values, or a field which contains some specific implementation of an abstract class, `yasoo` has no problem with that.

+For example, this code works fine:
 ```
 from attr import attrs, attrib
 from yasoo import serialize, deserialize